Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

 \begin{proof} Assume that $|V(G)| \geq 11$.
-Then, by Lemma \ref{both_greater}, the red degree of $g_2$ is two.
-Let $x$ and $y$ be the two red neighbours of $g_2$.
+Then, by Lemma \ref{both_greater}, the red degree of $g_1$ is two.
+Let $x$ and $y$ be the two red neighbours of $g_1$.
 Note that if $x$ is in $A$ and $y$ is in $B$, then the result follows by Lemma \ref{exactly_one_has_red_degree_two}.
-By Lemma \ref{contrasting_colours}, we may suppose that both $x$ and $y$ are in $A$.
-Observe that the edge $g_1g_2$ is green and the graph induced on $V(B) \cup \{g_1,g_2\}$ is $2$-connected.
-We next show that
+By Lemma \ref{contrasting_colours}, we may suppose that the edge $g_1g_2$ is green and both $x$ and $y$ are in $A$.